Braidwood Management Inc. v. Becerra

 At the court’s urging, the parties stipulated to a stay putting the district court’s ruling on hold with respect to everyone other than the six plaintiffs.
 The court entered the stay on June 13, leaving the ACA’s requirements – including cost-free coverage of preventive care in accordance with the Task Force’s recommendations – in place during the duration of the appeal.

-In June 2023, we filed an amicus brief on the merits, on behalf of Public Citizen, American Lung Association, AcademyHealth, Adult Vaccine Access Coalition, American Heart Association, Campaign for Tobacco-Free Kids, Families USA, GO2 for Lung Cancer, LUNGevity Foundation, Parents Against Vaping E-Cigarettes, Public Health Law Center, and Truth Initiative Foundation.
-The brief explains that, for 40 years, the Task Force has made expert recommendations to the medical community about which preventive-care measures have been reliably shown to promote patient health, that Congress’s decision to incorporate these recommendation into the ACA does not violate the Appointments Clause, and that, even given the district court’s erroneous ruling that Congress’s decision to incorporate these recommendations into the ACA violated the Appointments Clause, the district court ordered an overbroad remedy that, if upheld, would threaten access to vital healthcare for millions of Americans.
+In June 2023, on behalf of Public Citizen, American Lung Association, AcademyHealth, Adult Vaccine Access Coalition, American Heart Association, Campaign for Tobacco-Free Kids, Families USA, GO2 for Lung Cancer, LUNGevity Foundation, Parents Against Vaping E-Cigarettes, Public Health Law Center, and Truth Initiative Foundation, we filed an amicus brief on the merits.
+The brief explained that, for 40 years, the Task Force has made expert recommendations to the medical community about which preventive-care measures have been reliably shown to promote patient health, that Congress’s decision to incorporate these recommendation into the ACA does not violate the Appointments Clause, and that, even given the district court’s erroneous ruling that Congress’s decision to incorporate these recommendations into the ACA violated the Appointments Clause, the district court ordered an overbroad remedy that, if upheld, would threaten access to vital healthcare for millions of Americans.